Gatehouse Satcom Kicks Off New ESA Project: Flight Path Emulator

 The FPE will address the following use cases:

-• As an SwiftBroadband-Safety terminal manufacturer I want to test my terminal under realistic conditions in a reproducible off-air setup so that I can validate its operation and performance.
+• As a SwiftBroadband-Safety terminal manufacturer I want to test my terminal under realistic conditions in a reproducible off-air setup so that I can validate its operation and performance.
 Realistic conditions include different connection handovers and typical channel impairments.

 • As a system integrator I want to test my terminal using different aircraft antenna configurations so that I can validate its operation and performance.
-An aircaft trajectory input shall emulate aircraft banking and tail blocking and thus result in realistic satellite data link impairments.
+An aircraft trajectory input shall emulate aircraft banking and tail blocking and thus result in realistic satellite data link impairments.

 • As an application developer I want the ability to make reproducible tests in an off-air emulated realistic environment so that I can verify operation and performance of my flight management system.
 Realistic connectivity conditions include bandwidth limitations, delays etc. caused by the position and behaviour of the aircraft.